fnasimbd/fnasimbd.github.io/_posts/blog/2020-09-30-binary-search-reconsidered.md

 }
 {% endhighlight %}

-Lines 9--16 performs the reduction by updating `lb` and `ub`.
+Lines 9--16 performs the reduction by updating $$lb$$ and $$ub$$.
 At line 9, we check for the half of the sequence that certainly doesn't contain $$x$$ and exclude it from search accordingly at line 11; at line 15, we reduce the search sequence for a smaller upper bound.

 What Goes Wrong with the Lower Bound Search?
 ===

-What happens if we want to solve the opposite problem, finding the lower bound of $$x$$: the largest value $$\leq x$$?
+What happens if we want to solve the opposite problem, finding the **lower bound of $$x$$ in the sequence:** the largest value $$\leq x$$?
 What modification might the preceding algorithm require?
 In this case, on each iteration, we exclude the upper half of the sequence if $$a_{mid} > x$$ and reduce search to the lower half otherwise.
 As a result, symmetrically, the reduction logic in the previous implementation (lines 9 to 16) changes to the following:

 {% highlight cpp %}
 if (a[mid] > x)